annapasca/neuropype/ephypype/pipelines/preproc_meeg.rst

    :align: center

 .. note:: An **ICA tutorial** with the main functions used in MNE can be found |here|.
-.. seealso:: :ref:`preproc_example` to get an example on how to write a preprocessing pipeline.
+.. seealso:: See :ref:`preproc_example` to get an example on how to write a preprocessing pipeline.